Editing Individual Files on Remote Hosts

 Once you've set up synchronization with a remote host, you can open individual files directly from the remote host and edit them in IntelliJ IDEA, without adding/downloading them to the local project.
 Note that for such files not included in a project, some IntelliJ IDEA features are not supported.

 To take advantage of debugging, refactorings, and other advanced features, consider including the files into a project; see Accessing Files on Web Servers for details.

 To edit a file on a remote host

-- To start editing a file, double click its name or select the file name in the Remote Host Tool Window, and choose Edit Remote File on the context menu:
+To start editing a file, double click its name or select the file name in the Remote Host Tool Window, and choose Edit Remote File from the context menu.